Serving Local Communities Through Technical Service Programs

 The District also worked with Susquehanna River Basin Commission to update and improve their Abandoned Mine Drainage Portal.
 The ultimate purpose of this portal is to help identify and prioritize candidate sites for forest restoration.

 Projects compete for limited funding across the county.
-A municipality/state must contact the Corps to request a study, and the study area must be an area and not one individual property.
+A municipality/state must contact USACE to request a study, and the study area must be an area and not one individual property.

 Sample Letter of Agreement to partner with Baltimore District for a Comprehensive Water Resources Plan under PAS